lawrencec/hugs/ReadMe.md

 The test object returned from a `hugs()` call has the following API:

 - afterEach - Lifecycle method to register functions to execute after each test function
 - assert - assertions object.
-Exposes sinon and chai assertions `test.assert.callCount(foo, 1)`)
+Exposes sinon assertions `test.assert.callCount(foo, 1)`)
 - beforeEach - Lifecycle method to register functions to execute before each test function
-- chai - Chai object.
 - createStubInstance - Sinon method for stubbing out constructors.
 - done - ends the test for non Promise tests.
 Can be passed `arguments` of the test callback or a done argument if specified in the test signature.
 - match - Sinon's matcher api